sakaicontrib/starfish-export/README.md

-# Sakai Gradebook Export
+# Starfish Export
-A Quartz job for exporting gradebook data from Sakai to a CSV file.
+A Quartz job for exporting gradebook and assignment data from Sakai to a series of CSV files.

-Once CSV file is generated per site, and each file contains a single row for each user containing all grades for all assignments, and the course grade at the end.
-The sites to be exported can be configured in ``sakai.properties``.

 ## Building
 ```